A guide to UX strategy

 According to McKinsey’s award-winning series on the value of design, “companies that excel at design grow revenues and shareholder returns at nearly twice the rate of their industry peers.”
 In the words of former IBM chief executive Thomas J. Watson Jr., “good design is good business.”

-Where does it fit in the design process?
+Where does UX strategy fit in the design process?

 UX strategy drives the product design process, determining the why, what, and how of what your team decides to build and test.
 The creation of a UX strategy is often thought of as “Discovery,” part of the upfront planning stages, but it actually plays a significant role in execution.